7+1 Things To Know Before Traveling To NYC

 All hotels have a deposit fee of an additional $150

-I have stayed a multiple hotels where the whole payment was listed on your confirmation email and I make sure that I read any clauses or disclosures with in the confirmation.
+I have stayed a multiple hotels where the whole payment was listed on your confirmation email and I make sure that I read any clauses or disclosures within the confirmation.
 However, when I arrived at the first desk they notified me about the additional $150 deposit.
-When I asked was this included in the confirmation email, they replied no it wasn't, but it was a rule in every hotel in NYC.
+When I asked if was this included in the confirmation email, they replied no it wasn't, but it was a rule in every hotel in NYC.
 So make sure you bring extra money for hotel stays.

 Wear comfortable shoes!